From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Simulations

 and

 where $s$ is the usual sample standard deviation and IQR denotes the inter quartile range.
 Based on $\Delta_n$ and $D_n$, we choose a central value of $y$ and calculate

 For each $n$, we repeat this process 5,000 times.
 The finite sample distributions of the quantities defined in \eqref{eq:emp and semi emp pointwise limits} are compared to their theoretical normal counter part in Figure \ref{fig:pointwiseclt} (exemplarily for the specific choice of $y=0.7$).
-The kernel density estimators displayed (Gaussian kernel with bandwidth given by Silverman's rule) highlight that the asymptotic behavior of $\kdeone(y)$ (red) matches that of $\semikdeone(y)$ (green).
+The kernel density estimators displayed highlight that the asymptotic behavior of $\kdeone(y)$ (red) matches that of $\semikdeone(y)$ (green).
 Further, we observe that even for small samples sizes both finite sample distributions strongly resemble their theoretical normal limit distribution (blue).